legit-gaming/legit-gaming.github.io/BasicsOverviews.md

 console.log(noDecimalsRandomNumber);
 ```

-We can also use `.toFixed(x)` to specify the number of decimal places we want, if we want them.
+We can also use `.toFixed(x)` function to specify the number of decimal places we want, if we want them.
 ```javascript
 console.log(Math.random().toFixed(2));
 console.log(Math.random().toFixed(4));